vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Saturday 2026-06-06, I skipped all exercises to be able to fit meal prep after working on day job stuff in the morning and early afternoon.

+## 2026-06-07: skipped strength exercises

+On Sunday 2026-06-07, I skipped strength exercises, even though they were due, because of fatigue and heat exhaustion after indoor jogging and a desire to conserve time and energy for chores.